mbreddy5/webnet/README.md

     sudo systemctl enable jenkins
     ```

-    - Access Jenkins in a web browser using the public IP of your EC2 instance.
+    - Access Jenkins in a web browser using the public IP of your Azure VM instance.

         publicIp:8080